-Chinook Winds believes in an outcome based program.
-This means that horses and riders will master one set of skills before moving on to the next.
-While this is more difficult for the coach, since riders will progress at different rates, it ensures that there are no key concepts missed.
+Chinook Winds believes in an individualized progress based program.
+This means that horses and riders will master one set (or group) of skills before moving on to the next.
+While this is more difficult for the coach, since riders will progress at different rates, it ensures that there are no key concepts missed and every horse and rider gets the attention they need and deserve.
 This is important for the safety and success of horses and riders - nobody is pushed beyond their capability just because everyone else is, or because 'that's just the way it's done'!
-That does not mean horses and riders are not challenged, it just means that when they are, they are capable of doing so.
+That does not mean horses and riders are not challenged, it just means that although they are, they are capable of doing so.

 For The Rider

 Coach Tina Wagner applies the Equine Canada Long-Term Equestrian Development model which was designed to teach athletes according to their physiological and mental stage of development.
-With her years of teaching mathematics, this model makes sense to Tina because it draws from established research in child development.
+With her years of teaching, this model makes sense to Tina because it draws from established research in child and athlete development.

 For The Horse

-Using the training pyramid correctly will ensure that the horse is physically able to do the work required without undue, and possibly permanent, damage to tissues.
-It also offers excellent training exercises building muscle without causing the severe impact on joints that repetitive jumping can.
+Using the training pyramid correctly will ensure that the horse is physically able to do the work required without undue, and possibly permanent, damage to joints and tissues.
+It also offers excellent training exercises building muscle without causing the severe impact on joints that constant, repetitive jumping can.

 Powered by GoDaddy